-In order to create beautiful images of birds on a consistent basis it is important to understand the many elements that combine to make a good photo.
-This includes: exposure, composition, light, sharpness, perch, pose, and background.
+In order to create beautiful images of birds on a consistent basis, it is important to understand the many elements that combine to make a good photo.
+This includes exposure, composition, light, sharpness, perch, pose, and background.
 However, these components are not absolute rules that must be followed in every image.
-As a matter of fact, some of the best images are those that break some of the rules or that are “outside of the box”.
-Nevertheless, understanding these 7 elements as a starting point will inevitably lead to better bird images.
+As a matter of fact, some of the best images are those that break the rules or are “outside of the box.”
+Nevertheless, understanding these elements will inevitably lead to better bird images.

 Successful bird images must be properly exposed so that they do not look too light or too dark.
 Creating a correct exposure essentially boils down to controlling the amount of light that reaches the film or digital sensor.
 Cameras control this through the inter-workings of three factors: the duration that the shutter is open (shutter speed), the size of the opening in the lens (aperture) and the sensitivity of the film (ISO speed).
 The best way to ensure proper exposure is to learn to read your cameras histogram and make adjustments through exposure compensation (adding or subtracting light from the way the camera meters a scene).

 In addition to being exposed properly, an image must also be well composed.
 This generally refers to the balance of how the elements within the frame are arranged (bird, perch and background elements).
 Infinite possibilities exist.
 However, starting out with standard compositional guidelines such as the rule of thirds and ensuring that there is more room in front of the bird than behind it are good starting points.

 Bufflehead (Bucephala albeola) swimming on a pond near Victoria, BC, Canada.